junjzhang/courseJI/README.md

 * Ve492

 # Usage
-You can refer to these materials to help you for better understanding of these courses.<font color = red> Please Mind the Honor Code! </font>
+You can refer to these materials to help you better understand these courses.<font color = red> Please Mind the Honor Code! </font>